xanderlewis/ml-from-scratch/README.md

 ### Notes
-- I'm not quite sure what the 'correct' OOP manifestation of these kind of systems is, so for now I've just tried to get stuff working (potentially in a rather hacky and non-modular way). ...but hopefully it's reasonably sensible!![Figure_2]
+- I'm not quite sure what the 'correct' OOP manifestation of these kind of systems is, so for now I've just tried to get stuff working (potentially in a rather hacky and non-modular way). ...but hopefully it's reasonably sensible!